Types of Psychedelic Mushrooms: A Complete Guide to Psilocybin Species Around the World

 Set and Setting

 As mentioned above, there are other factors aside from the species that significantly impact your trip experience.
-Set refers to your mindset, expectations, and intent for the session.
-Setting is your physical environment and social group.
+Set refers to your mindset, expectations, personality structure, mood and emotional state, mental and physical health, past experiences, and intent for the session.
+Setting is the physical, social and cultural environment.

 Research consistently shows that set and setting are crucial to having a positive experience, implying that adverse outcomes correlate more strongly with poor set and setting than with dose or species.
 A moderate dose in a comfortable, supported environment produces vastly different outcomes than the same dose in a chaotic setting.